What is Blockchain Technology? How Does It Work?

 • Highly Secure

-It uses a digital signature feature to conduct fraud-free transactions making it impossible to corrupt or change the data of an individual by the other users without a specific digital signature.
+It uses a digital signature feature to conduct fraud-free transactions, making it impossible for other users to corrupt or change an individual's data without a specific digital signature.

 • Decentralized System

-Conventionally, you need the approval of regulatory authorities like a government or bank for transactions; however, with Blockchain, transactions are done with the mutual consensus of users resulting in smoother, safer, and faster transactions.
+Conventionally, transactions require the approval of regulatory authorities like a government or bank; however, with Blockchain, transactions are done with the mutual consensus of users, resulting in smoother, safer, and faster transactions.

 • Automation Capability

-It is programmable and can generate systematic actions, events, and payments automatically when the criteria of the trigger are met.
+It is programmable and can generate systematic actions, events, and payments automatically when the trigger criteria are met.

 Structure and Design of Blockchain

-A blockchain is a distributed, immutable, and decentralized ledger at its core that consists of a chain of blocks and each block contains a set of data.
-The blocks are linked together using cryptographic techniques and form a chronological chain of information.
-The structure of a blockchain is designed to ensure the security of data through its consensus mechanism which has a network of nodes that agree on the validity of transactions before adding them to the blockchain.
+A blockchain is a distributed, immutable, and decentralized ledger that, at its core, consists of a block of blocks containing a set of data.
+Cryptography techniques link the blocks together and form a chronological information chain.
+The structure of a blockchain is designed to ensure the security of data through its consensus mechanism, which has a network of nodes that agree on the validity of transactions before adding them to the blockchain.

 A block in a blockchain is a combination of three main components:

-1. The header contains metadata such as a timestamp which has a random number used in the mining process and the previous block's hash.
+1. The header contains metadata such as a timestamp with a random number used in the mining process and the previous block's hash.

-2. The data section contains the main and actual information like transactions and smart contracts which are stored in the block.
+2. The data section contains the main and actual information, such as transactions and smart contracts, stored in the block.

-3. Lastly, the hash is a unique cryptographic value that works as a representative of the entire block which is used for verification purposes.
+3. Lastly, the hash is a unique cryptographic value that represents the entire block and is used for verification purposes.

-Block time refers to the time taken to generate a new block in a blockchain.
-Different blockchains have different block times, which can vary from a few seconds to minutes or may be in hours too.
-Shorter block times can give faster transaction confirmations but the result has higher chances of conflicts but the longer block times may increase the timing for transaction confirmations but reduce the chances of conflicts.
+Block time is the time to generate a new block in a blockchain.
+Different blockchains have different block times, which can vary from a few seconds to minutes or may be in hours, too.
+Shorter block times can give faster transaction confirmations, but the result has a higher chance of conflicts.
+Longer block times may increase the timing for transaction confirmations but reduce the chances of conflicts.

 A hard fork in a blockchain refers to a permanent divergence in the blockchain's history that results in two separate chains.
-It can happen due to a fundamental change in the protocol of a blockchain and all nodes do not agree on the update.
-Hard forks can create new cryptocurrencies or the splitting of existing ones and It requires consensus among the network participants to resolve.
+It can happen due to a fundamental change in the protocol of a blockchain, and all nodes do not agree on the update.
+Hard forks can create new cryptocurrencies or split existing ones, and they require consensus among the network participants to resolve.

 Decentralization is the key feature of blockchain technology.
-In a decentralized blockchain, there is no single central authority that can control the network.
-In decentralization,the decision-making power is distributed among a network of nodes that collectively validate and agree on the transactions to be added to the blockchain.
-This decentralized nature of blockchain technology helps to promote transparency, trust, and security.
-It also reduces the risk to rely on a single point of failure and minimizes the risks of data manipulation.
+In a decentralized blockchain, no single central authority can control the network.
+In decentralization, the decision-making power is distributed among a network of nodes that collectively validate and agree on the transactions to be added to the blockchain.
+Blockchain technology's decentralized nature helps promote transparency, trust, and security.
+It also reduces the risk of relying on a single point of failure and minimizes the risks of data manipulation.

 Finality refers to the irreversible confirmation of transactions in a blockchain.
-If and when a transaction is added to a block and the block is confirmed by the network, it becomes immutable and cannot be reversed.
-This feature ensures the integrity of the data and prevents double spending, providing a high level of security and trust in Blockchain Types & Sustainability
+If and when a transaction is added to a block, and the network confirms the block, it becomes immutable and cannot be reversed.
+This feature ensures the integrity of the data and prevents double spending, providing a high level of security and trust in Blockchain types & sustainability.

 Openness in blockchain technology makes the blockchain accessible to anyone who intends to participate in the network.
-This implies that it is open for all and anyone can join the network, validate transactions, and can add new blocks to the blockchain, so long as they know the consensus rules.
-Openness promotes inclusivity, transparency, and innovation, as it allows for participation from various stakeholders.
+This implies that it is open for all, and anyone can join the network, validate transactions, and add new blocks to the blockchain, so long as they know the consensus rules.
+Openness promotes inclusivity, transparency, and innovation, allowing participation from various stakeholders.

-It is a kind of blockchain which is open for the public and allows everyone to join the network to perform transactions and to participate in the consensus process.
-Public blockchains are transparent, because all transactions are publicly recorded.
+It is a kind of blockchain that is open to the public and allows everyone to join the network to perform transactions and participate in the consensus process.
+Public blockchains are transparent because all transactions are publicly recorded.

-In recent years, you may have noticed many businesses around the world integrating Blockchain technology.
+You may have noticed many businesses worldwide integrating Blockchain technology in recent years.
 But how exactly does Blockchain technology work?
 Is this a significant change or a simple addition?
-The advancements of Blockchain are still young and have the potential to be revolutionary in the future; so, let’s begin demystifying this technology.
+Blockchain's advancements are still young and have the potential to be revolutionary in the future, so let’s begin demystifying this technology.

 Blockchain is a combination of three leading technologies: